In what type of debate does Vanderbilt participate?

-The minimum Novice-level commitment would be 3-5 hours per week.
+The minimum commitment would be about 3 hours per week.
 Competitive varsity debaters spend far more time in preparation each week.
 Weeks just before you compete in a tournament generally require more time.

 How committed do you have to be to be a part of the squad?

 The Vanderbilt Debate Squad is open to everyone who wants to learn through debate.
 Some members want just a semester of experience at the regional level and others want to strive for national and international championships.
 Of course, the greater the goal, the greater the work load you carry.

 I have debated in High School, is there a place for me on the squad?

 Yes, our varsity teams are competitive and always looking for new people to share in the success.